webdriverio/selenium-standalone/README.md

 ## Available browsers

-By default, google chrome, firefox and phantomjs are available when installed on the sytem.
+By default, google chrome, firefox and phantomjs are available when installed on the host system.

 ## Tips